nabinbogati/_rators_python/README.md

 # _rators_python
-A brilliant usecase and implementation of python_rators [ Decorators, Iterators, Generators]
+A brilliant usecase and implementation of python_rators [ Decorators, Iterators, Generators] and builtins [map, zip, filter, reduce, divmod, .....]